IgnatiusAI/church-chatbot/README.md

 # church-chatbot
-A simple chatbot demo for churches
+A simple chatbot demo for churches.